15 Aug Why You Need to Clean up Your Keto Act – to Not Get Fat and Depressed

 4. Eat an Anti-Inflammatory Keto Diet.

 This means avoiding processed foods and most dairy products; and choosing organic, whole foods instead.
-Sign up to my free webinar here to learn exactly what to eat to get rid of your inflammation and reach your keto goals!
+Sign up to a free keto plan here to learn exactly what to eat to get rid of your inflammation and reach your keto goals!

 I will leave you with some final thoughts on blog post’s cartoon.
 I’m staying away from cheese, just like I wouldn’t go and lick mold in the shower.
 Can you remember that the next time you’re tempted by a cheese platter?